opensearch-project/documentation-website/_opensearch/install/docker.md

         "tagline" : "The OpenSearch Project: https://opensearch.org/"
       }
       ```
-1. To stop the running container, display a list of running containers and note the container ID.
-For example:
+1. Before stopping the running container, display a list of all running containers and copy the container ID for the OpenSearch node you are testing.
+In the following example, the container ID is a937e018cee5.
     ```bash
     $ docker container ls
     CONTAINER ID   IMAGE                                 COMMAND                  CREATED          STATUS          PORTS                                                                NAMES a937e018cee5   opensearchproject/opensearch:latest   "./opensearch-docker…"   19 minutes ago   Up 19 minutes   0.0.0.0:9200->9200/tcp, 9300/tcp, 0.0.0.0:9600->9600/tcp, 9650/tcp   wonderful_boyd
     ```
-1. Stop the running container:
+1. Stop the running container by passing the container ID to `docker stop`.
     ```bash
     docker stop <containerId>
     ```

-List stopped containers by using `docker container ls -a`.
-You can remove unneeded containers manually with `docker container rm <containerId_1> <containerId_2> <containerId_3> [...]`, or if you want to remove all stopped containers use `docker prune`.
+By default, `docker container ls` does not list stopped containers.
+If you would like to review stopped containers, use `docker container ls -a`.
+You can remove unneeded containers manually using `docker container rm <containerId_1> <containerId_2> <containerId_3> [...]`, or if you want to remove all stopped containers you can use the shorter command `docker prune`.
 {: .tip}